Donate

 Michigan: Second Look

 Michigan has made strides to downsize its prison population, but these efforts have fallen short with 30% of the state’s prison population having already served at least 10 years and nearly half of those with extreme sentences being at least 50 years old.
-The Sentencing Project and its partners have spearheaded robust legislation, Michigan’s Second Look bill, which we will fight to pass in the 2024 legislative session.
+The Sentencing Project and its partners spearheaded robust legislation, Michigan’s Second Look bill, which was introduced during the 2024 legislative session.
+The Michigan Second Look Coalition is currently working on new legislation that will expand opportunities for people to access court review of their sentences.

 Read our fact sheet on Michigan